hmrc/play-auditing/README.md

 [For more information on http-verbs, please see the docs here](http://github.com/hmrc/http-verbs)

 #### Explicit auditing
-If you are using bootstrap-play-25 you should be able to inject AuditConnector.
+You should be able to inject AuditConnector.
-If you have an older project there should be an existing scala object which extends AuditConnector.

 AuditConnector has 3 methods for explicit audits.
 Use whichever you prefer.

  ```scala
  auditConnector.sendExplicitAudit("theAuditType", ExampleAuditData("123"))
  auditConnector.sendExplicitAudit("theAuditType", Json.obj("vrn" -> "123", "some" -> Json.obj("nested" -> "value")))
  auditConnector.sendExplicitAudit("theAuditType", Map("vrn" -> "123"))
 ```

-The sendExplicitAudit methods need the implicit parameter HeaderCarrier.
-You should be able to get this by extending BaseController.
+The `sendExplicitAudit` methods need the implicit parameter `HeaderCarrier`.

 ## Configuration

-You'll also need to supply an [auditing configuration](#configuration).
+You'll also need to supply an auditing configuration.

 Request auditing is provided for all HTTP requests that are made using http-core that use the AuditingHook.
 Each request/response pair results in an audit message being created and sent to an external auditing service for processing.
 To use this service, your configuration needs to include: